haiderarbaz/haiderarbaz/README.md

 - 👋 Hi, I’m @arbazhaider
-- 👀 I’m interested in MERN Development, and Java FullStack Development.
+- 👀 I’m interested in MERN FullStack Development.
-- 💻 Improving my skills in backend development and exploring system design.
+- 💻 Improving my skills in backend development.
 - 🌱 I’m learning React, MongoDB, Node.js, and DevOps.
-- 🌱 Preparing for AWS Certification and Java Certification to strengthen my skills.
-- 💞️ I’m looking to collaborate on an open-source project on MERN and Java FullStack Development
+- 💞️ I’m looking to collaborate on an open-source project on MERN Development
 - 📫 You can reach me at hello@arbazhaider.com

 <!---